pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

 .. py:function:: setWindowResizingLimits(windowID, minWidth=0, minHeight=0, maxWidth=10000, maxHeight=10000)

  Sets the minimum and maximum size of the client rectangle of the given window.

+ :param windowID: Window to modify
+ :type windowID: :data:`XPLMWindowID`
+ :param minWidth: Minimum width in boxels (default: 0)
+ :type minWidth: int
+ :param minHeight: Minimum height in boxels (default: 0)
+ :type minHeight: int
+ :param maxWidth: Maximum width in boxels (default: 10000)
+ :type maxWidth: int
+ :param maxHeight: Maximum height in boxels (default: 10000)
+ :type maxHeight: int
+ :return: None

-(That is, it does not include any window styling that you might have asked X-Plane to apply on your behalf.)
+ The client rectangle does not include any window styling that you might have asked X-Plane to apply on your behalf.
 All resizing operations are constrained to these sizes.
 (Except see Note below.)

  Only applies to modern windows.
 (Windows created using the deprecated XPLMCreateWindow(), or windows compiled against a pre-XPLM300 version of the SDK will have no minimum or maximum size.)